nrwl/nx/docs/shared/guides/turbo-and-nx.md

 - There are about [1 million downloads per week](https://www.npmjs.com/package/@nrwl/tao) (3.4x growth in 2021).
 - There are about 900k unique Nx Console (a plugin for VSCode) installations.
+- There is a rich ecosystem of [third-party plugins.](https://nx.dev/community)
+- There are 3000+ active users in [the community slack.](https://nrwlcommunity.slack.com/join/shared_invite/zt-jba969hz-e5zm1Ou_jiOP1J2h8UTu0w#/shared-invite/email)

 From day 1 Nx has always been an MIT-licensed open source project, and we did everything to make sure companies using Nx won’t end up in the vendor lock-in.
 We clearly separated Nx the open source project and Nx Cloud the SAAS product.
 For instance, Nx Cloud is built using the public APIs Nx provides (you can build your own and some companies do).
 Nx Cloud docs are on a separate domain etc.